Vera Figner: Political prisoner

 Following her arrest, Vera Figner spent the next 20 months before her trial in solitary confinement at the Peter and Paul Fortress.
 In 1884 Figner was sentenced to death, during the Trial of the Fourteen.
 This sentence was commuted through the intercession of Niko Nikoladze to perpetual penal servitude in Siberia.
 She was instead imprisoned for 20 years in the fortress at Schlüsselburg.

 In 1904, Figner was sent into internal exile to the Arkhangelsk guberniya, then Kazan guberniya, and finally Nizhny Novgorod.
 In 1906 she was allowed to go abroad, where she organized a campaign for political prisoners in Russia.
 She spoke in European cities, collected money, published a brochure on Russian prisons translated into many languages.
 In 1907 Figner joined the Socialist Revolutionary Party (PSR), but left the organization in 1909 after the Azef scandal.
 In 1915 she returned to Russia.
+Upon her return, Figner immediately expressed support for the Bolshevik Revolution in 1917.

 After the revolution

-After the October Revolution (she never accepted the way it had happened), Figner published her book Запечатлённый труд (English title: Memoirs of a Revolutionist), which is still considered one of the best examples of the Russian memoir genre.
-The book made her famous worldwide and was translated into many languages.

-Figner was a prominent member of the Society of Former Political Prisoners and Exiled Settlers and played an active role with the society's official magazine, Katorga i ssylka (Hard Labor and Exile).
-Figner authored a number of biographies of several narodniks and articles on history of the Russian revolutionary movement from the 1870s-1880s.
+After the Bolshevik Revolution, Vera Figner decided to share her experiences with the world through literature.
+In 1920, she published Memoirs of a Revolutionary, recounting her twenty years behind bars.
+In 1924, she compiled her prison writings into Collected Works (included in most versions of her memoirs).
+She continued documenting her experiences with In Penal Servitude (1927), which expanded on her time in prison, followed by After Penal Servitude (1930), where she reflected on her life after release.
+In 1932, she wrote From the Recent Past, a historical analysis of her participation in revolutionary movements, and in 1933, she published Recollections, offering personal reflections on life and the struggles of being a revolutionary.

-In 1932 Figner's collected works were published in the Soviet Union by the publishing house of the Society of the Former Political Prisoners and Exiles in seven volumes.
+In 1932, Figner's collected works were published in the Soviet Union by the publishing house of the Society of the Former Political Prisoners and Exiles in seven volumes.

 Death and legacy

-Vera Figner died in Moscow on June 15, 1942.
+Vera Figner died in Moscow on 15 June 1942.
 She was 89 years old at the time of her death.
+Her legacy lives on through the works she composed.
+In her writings, she honors the women who fought alongside her and those who supported her during her imprisonment.
+Through her contributions to the Russian Revolution and literature, both she and the people she wrote about will be remembered in history.